Estate Planning Attorney FAQ – Protecting Your Family and Your Future

 What Is a Durable Power of Attorney?

-A durable power of attorney allows you to appoint someone to manage your financial affairs if you become incapacitated.
-Without this document, your family may need to seek court intervention to gain the authority to act on your behalf.
+A durable power of attorney allows you to appoint someone to manage your financial and personal affairs if you become incapacitated and/or disabled.
+Without this document, your family may need to seek a court intervention, called a guardianship, to gain the authority to act on your behalf.

 What Is a Healthcare Directive or Living Will?

-A healthcare directive outlines your medical treatment preferences and designates someone to make healthcare decisions if you are unable to do so.
-This document ensures your medical wishes are respected and reduces uncertainty for your loved ones.
+A healthcare directive outlines your medical treatment preferences and designates someone to make healthcare and/or death decisions if you are unable to do so.
+This document ensures your medical and/or life-sustaining wishes are respected and reduces uncertainty for your loved ones.

 Can Estate Planning Help Protect Assets?

 Yes.
-Strategic estate planning can help protect assets from unnecessary taxes, creditors in certain situations, and mismanagement by beneficiaries.
+Strategic estate planning can help protect assets from unnecessary taxes, creditors (in certain situations), and beneficiary mismanagement.
 Trusts and other planning tools can provide structured distribution and long-term protection.

 How Long Does the Estate Planning Process Take?